 Once you’ve chosen your tarp, you’ll need a way to secure it.
 Rope and twine, tie-down straps, bungee cords and more make that chore easy.
 Plus, they come in various lengths, allowing for a secure fit when you measure the distance from the eyelets of your tarp to the anchor point.
 Get all the details in our article Choosing the Right Tie Downs and How to Use Them.

 Coastal tip: Securely tie down your tarps, especially when attaching to a moving vehicle or trailer.
 Movement and wind can quickly wear holes and fray the ends on even the toughest tarp.

 Coastal Carries Tarps

 You’ll find a huge selection of tarps for your ATV, wood pile, pickup truck, barn, and backyard bungalow at your Northwest owned and operated Coastal.
-These include reversible tarps, drawstring tarps, and canvas tarps to withstand almost anything our unpredictable weather can muster.
+These include reversible tarps, heavy duty tarps, and canvas tarps to withstand almost anything our unpredictable weather can muster.
 You’ll also find bungee cords, tie downs and heavy-duty tarp clips.